Ancient wisdom is timeless. The knowledge handed down to us by the wise sages of old is as relevant today as it was thousands of years ago.

 The more oxygen you take into your lungs the better equipped your body is to cleanse itself of toxic chemicals secreted by the body and other harmful debris you collect during the day.

 Air pollution, for example, decreases the flow of blood and causes irregular heartbeats.
 Ultimately, pollution of the body has a negative impact on the central nervous system and can contribute to illnesses.

-You can avoid health problems and reduce anxiety by practising deep breathing exercises on a regular basis – at least 10 minutes a day.
-And you can do that anytime, anywhere (except underwater).
+You can avoid health problems and reduce anxiety by practicing deep breathing exercises on a regular basis – at least 10 minutes a day.
+And you can do that anytime, anywhere.
 You don’t have to reserve a block in your diary.